xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 Lev Manovich once described his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
-My other compatriot and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
+My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement a methodology, applicable to life and scholarship.
 Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
 The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
-Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
+Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those who transgress purposefully, and to those willing to trespass.

-My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will consist of the drawing out of what that intersection entails.
-On some level, *Plain Text* is a book about the link between textual encoding and literary interpretation.
-The reader should not however expect a totalizing history of modern computing or a survey of textual theory.
-Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
-It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination, reflecting the vagrancies of the journey.
+My own trespassing converged on plain text as a primitive field of activity, at the crossroands of software engineering and the study of literature.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands